-Here is a good question: How to create sales forecast chart in Excel?
-In this example we have a simple line chart with monthly data for two years.
+Here is a good question: How to create a sales forecast chart in Excel?
+This example shows a simple line chart with monthly data for two years.

-We will charted months on the X axis and sales on the Y axis.
+We will chart months on the X axis and sales on the Y axis.

-This table represent actual and forecasted sales.
-We need to show the first part of the line (actual data series) with solid color (blue) while the rest of the line (forecast) with dotted red line.
-We are talking about only one single line for sales performance.
+This table represents actual and forecasted sales.
+We need to show the first part of the line (actual data series) with a solid color (blue) while the rest of the line (forecast) with a dotted red line.
+This is because we are talking about only one line for sales performance.

 How can we do this?
-I don’t want to do sales forecast chart with manual work.
+First, I don’t want to do a sales forecast chart with manual work.

 We will create a chart with two series.
-We can put all the dates in column B and put the actual data’s in column C down to some date with blanks below, put the forecast in column D from that date down with blanks above.
+First, put down all the dates in column B, the actual data in column C, and the forecast in column D from that date down with the blanks above.

-Chart this data then format the two series the way we want them to appear (one solid line, one dashed line).
-When we can insert new months just delete a forecast value and add actual value.
+Chart this data, then format the two series the way we want them to appear (one solid line, one dashed line).
+Then, when we can insert new months, delete a forecast value, and add actual value.

-Actual and forecasts are in separate columns so that when charted, you get two distinct data series.
-We can create a line chart and we’ll apply special formatting to the forecast data series.
+Actual and forecasts are in separate columns so that you get two different data series when charted.
+We can create a line chart, and we’ll apply special formatting to the forecast data series.

-Sales area operate in a fast moving, high-pressure atmosphere that needs they stay up-to-second on the current opportunities and difficulties.
+Sales areas operate in a fast-moving, high-pressure atmosphere that needs them to stay up to second on the current opportunities and difficulties.

-Our sales dashboard examples present a lot of dashboard tactics, it can help sales experts stay on top of their company.
-So you can show your business team using visual models or sales forecast chart of your business success.
+Sales tracking templates present a lot of tactics.
+It can help sales experts stay on top of their company.
+So you can show your business team using visual models or sales forecast charts of your business success.